 Up-selling typically happens on the product page of a site.
 You are trying to convince someone to buy a higher version of a product.
 I have a bonus tip at the end of this section and it’s something we are trying to get a client to implement.

-Apple is what comes to mind for most people as they try to have you upgrade your ram, hard drive or other parts of your new Mac.
+Apple is what comes to mind for most people.
+They will try to have you upgrade your ram, hard drive or other parts of your new Mac.
 Sometimes it is worth it and other times you should stay away.
 Car brands and just about any tech brand is going to try and upsell you on accessories for your new tech purchase.
-The Google Pixel 2 below is the perfect example of trying to get me to upgrade the storage or even get the Pixel 2 XL, which I didn’t go for.
+My recent purcahse of the Google Pixel 2 below is the perfect example.
+With higher tier options, there was a distinct attempt to get me to upgrade the storage or even get the Pixel 2 XL.
+Neither of which I opted for.

 Even though the product page is where upselling happens 95% of the time, most sites have two other options: search result page and category page.

-Search Result Page: if your search bar auto-completes, why not show the higher end version of the product someone is searching for.
+Search Result Page: while searching for a product, if customers’ search bar auto-completes, why not show the higher end version of the product?
 In my case, when I go to search on Google’s store for a Pixel 2, they could show me the Pixel 2 XL as I started to type in “Pixel 2”.
-Maybe I didn’t know about the high end version of the phone and by showing it to me, I end up buying it.
+Maybe I didn’t know about the higher end version of the phone.
+By showing it however, I may consider and end up buying it.

 Category Page: If I land on a site from a Bing search and wanted to purchase the Pixel 2, having the Pixel 2 XL as the top result before the Pixel 2 would be a good way to nudge me towards buying the higher-end.